+Roofing including roof space

+Repair category 1

-Roofing including roof space Repair category 2 Notes The roof tiles are affected by weathering and moss build up.
-There is some incomplete pvc verge tiling at the rear single storey extension roof.
-There is evidence of past water ingress in the original house roof space in the form of staining.
-Within the roof space above the original house there is some incomplete timber sarking.
+Notes The roof tiles are affected by typical weathering and moss build up.
+There was some evidence of past water ingress at the valleys to the front of the property.

 Rainwater fittings

 Repair category 1

-Notes There is vegetation in the guttering.
+Notes No significant visible defects.
 It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
-It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.
+It is widely recommended that monitoring of rainwater goods be undertaken

+Rainwater fittings

+Repair category 1

+Notes particularly in periods of heavy rainfall.